Midrash Shmuel Yeshiva: Summer programs

 Midrash Shmuel runs summer programs for high school students from England, Canada, the United States, and South Africa.
-The programs combine in-depth gemara learning and halakha, mussar, and hashkafah (Jewish philosophy) shiurim with recreational outings and activities.
+The programs combine in-depth gemara learning and halakha, mussar, and hashkafah shiurim with recreational outings and activities.

 College accreditation

 College credits are offered through Touro College and Hebrew Theological College.

 Women's program

 In August 2010, actress and dancer Rachel Factor, whose husband studies at the Midrash Shmuel kollel, opened Midreshes Shmuel, a post-high school women's Torah learning and performing arts program, under the direction of Moskovits.
 However, this branch of the school closed in 2012.